stripe/stripe-dotnet/readme.md

 Application Fees
 ----------------

-If you do not specify an amountInCents, the entire application fee is refunded.
+If you do not specify an amount, the entire application fee is refunded.

 ### Retrieving an application fee